SMU vs. Tulsa NCAA Football Odds, Plays and Insights | November 27, 2021

 Tulsa Stats and Trends

-- The Golden Hurricane have an against the spread record of 3-0 in their three games as an underdog of 6.5 points or more this season.
+- This season, the Golden Hurricane have an ATS record of 3-0 in their three games as an underdog of 6.5 points or more.

-- Tulsa's games this year have gone over the total in seven out of 10 opportunities (70%).
+- Tulsa has gone over the point total in 70% of its opportunities this season (seven times over 10 games with a set point total).

-- Tulsa is 2-2 against the spread and 4-0 overall in games when it puts up more than 27.9 points.
+- Tulsa is 2-2 against the spread and 4-0 overall when the team puts up more than 27.9 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.